Rsrbai/portfolio2/README.md

 # Rock Paper Scissors Lizard Spock

 Rock Paper Scissors Lizard Spock is a variant of the game Rock Paper Scissors, created by the charactor Sheldon in the big bang theory.
 This game is a good way to showcase the javascript by providing a website which requires user input and outputs data based on the user input.
 Creating a simple but fun game for anyone to enjoy.
+The games scope includes anyone who would like to try their luck against the computer.

 [You can access the project here](https://rsrbai.github.io/portfolio2/)